dy/piezo/docs/r&d.md

     + python compatible
     -~ new operator, not full reuse of existing one, no precedents of such use
     * should be used once, on on declaration, eg. `x() = (^size; size=123)`, since must be same as global fn use ``
+    + we need it to simplify internal implementation also
   4. `f(a) = (<x>; x+a);` as declaration
     + indicates place of "insertion" like imports
       + kind-of in-sync with logic, since globals can be imported in global scope same way